 Here’s the big question: did Stryker issue appropriate warnings and do everything in its power to ensure the health, safety, and wellbeing of patients?

-The team at the Law Offices of Michael A. DeMayo specializes in helping Stryker hip replacement patients and their families understand the legal implications of medical-product-induced metallosis.
+The team at DeMayo Law Offices specializes in helping Stryker hip replacement patients and their families understand the legal implications of medical-product-induced metallosis.
 We can answer your questions and suggest a strategic roadmap to help you obtain compensation and protect your rights.

 Call or email our Stryker hip replacement law firm now for more details.